cloudflare/cloudflare-docs-engine/src/content/reference/wrangler-cli/commands.md

 let value = await MY_KV.get("my-key");
 ```

-The full KV API for Workers can be found [here](/reference/storage/).

 To put a value to your KV namespace via Wrangler, use the `kv:key put` subcommand.

 ```console